How to Prepare Your Digital Devices for a Storm

 Update your home inventory.

 Technology might be the least sentimental thing in your home, but it can be an expensive loss.
 Be sure to update your home inventory to ensure all new items are covered.
-You can even use the same technology to make inventorying easier by taking photos or videos.
+You can even use the same digital devices to make inventorying easier by taking photos or videos.
 Create a private YouTube channel or photo library to save in the cloud so you won’t have to worry about storing the data you record.
 More on a quick home inventory here.